-For babies, their favorite rattle or other toy that can be clipped to their seat or stroller is a good option.
-Baby is most often looking to you for your reaction to things so even if you’re getting a little stressed out during the trip, keep your tone light and happy.
+For babies, their favorite rattle or other toy that can be clipped to their seat or stroller.
+Holiday shopping with baby does not have to be stressful.
+Baby is most often looking to you for your reaction to things.
+If you’re getting a little stressed out during the trip, keep your tone light and happy.

 Older children can have a book or other toy but just remember, if they send it flying while you’re not looking, you could end up with a meltdown of epic proportions, right in the middle of the mall!